yanina-nas/gurlz-horaire/README.md

 ## How to apply filters
 Click on filter icon on the right of a column header.

-### Dropdown presents a list of all the available options.
+### Dropdown presents a list of all the available options

 <img width="600" alt="Screenshot 2022-05-28 at 09 27 10" src="https://user-images.githubusercontent.com/46354296/170816638-285b3be5-81e2-42bf-99b5-bf690f9e65d2.png">